chrishenri/rw3d_manual/docs/source/intro.rst

     *Using MinGW via MSYS2*

     To build the project using the provided Makefile on Windows, we recommend using **MinGW** along with the **MSYS2** shell.
-    From our experience, this handles required dependencies in the most straighforward and stable manner.
+    From our experience, this handles required dependencies (especially the NetCDF librairy) in the most straighforward and stable manner.
     This `link <https://code.visualstudio.com/docs/cpp/config-mingw>`_ provides useful information to install MinGW and configure Viusal Studio Code.
     Here, we summarize the installation process: